-The monitoring program for the Rulison site includes the collection of samples from shallow groundwater wells, surface water locations, and producing natural gas wells near the site to monitor for any potential contamination that might be attributed to the Rulison nuclear test.
+The monitoring program for the Rulison site includes collecting samples from shallow groundwater wells, surface water locations, and natural gas producing wells near the site to monitor for potential contamination that might be attributed to the Rulison nuclear test.
 Information on the sampling of natural gas wells is provided in the Rulison Monitoring Plan, Revision 1 (DOE 2019).
 Laboratory results from the sampling of natural gas wells are summarized in a separate report.
-A summary of the 2020 groundwater sampling is provided with the laboratory results in the following sections.
+A summary of 2021 groundwater sampling is provided with the laboratory results in the following sections.